geneontology/geneontology.github.io/_docs/go-annotation-file-gaf-format-22.md

 Also referred to as **With, From** or the **With/From** column.
 This field is used with specific ECO codes to capture an additional identifier supporting the evidence for the annotation.
 For example, it can identify another gene product to which the annotated gene product is similar (ISS) or interacts with (IPI).
 Population of the **With/From** is mandatory for certain evidence codes, see the [documentation for the individual evidence codes](https://wiki.geneontology.org/Guide_to_GO_Evidence_Codes) for more information.

-Multiple values are allowed in the **With/From** field for certain evidence codes (see below) and they must be separated with either a pipe or a comma.
+Multiple values are allowed in the **With/From** field for certain evidence codes (and they must be separated with either a pipe or a comma.
 The pipe (\|) specifies an independent statement (OR) and is equivalent to making separate annotations, i.e. not all conditions are required to infer the annotated GO term.
 The comma (,) specifies a connected statement (AND) and indicates that all conditions are required to infer the annotated GO term.
 In this case, 'OR' is a weaker statement than 'AND', therefore will be correct in all cases.
 Pipe and comma separators may be used together in the same **With/From** field.

-    This field is required for some evidence codes, cardinality 0, 1, >1.

-##### Examples

-1. Recording variation IDs for allelic variations in the With/from column for the IMP evidence code: Multiple pipe-separated values in the **With/From** field indicate that the process is inferred from each perturbation independently.
-If more than one variation within the same locus resulted in a phenotype, those variations should be comma-separated (implying AND).
-For example, two different deletion mutations and one RNAi inactivation support the same GO annotation for a ***C. elegans*** gene.
-The identifiers for the variations and the curated RNAi experiment are pipe-separated in the **With/From** for this annotation: WB:WBVar00091989\|WB:WBVar00249869\|WB:WBRNAi00084583.
-2. Recording gene IDs for genetic interactions in the **With/From** column for the IGI evidence code: Pipe-separated (OR) values should be used to indicate individual genetic interactions that result in the same inference for a process.
-Multiple values indicating triple mutants, for example, should be comma-separated (AND).
-For example, a triply mutant animal supports annotation to a specific process using IGI evidence.
-In this case, the gene identifiers are comma-separated in the **With/From** indicating that the process is inferred from mutations in all three genes together: WBGene00000035,WBGene00000036, the gene that is the object of the annotation and the genes included in the **With/From** column.
-3. Recording IDs in the **With/From** column for the IEA evidence code: Multiple, pipe-separated InterPro accessions are used for IEA-based annotations and indicate individual (unconnected) inferences.
-For e.g. annotations to cell redox homeostasis (GO:0045454) that are inferred from mappings of three InterPro domains to GO:0045454: InterPro:IPR005746\|InterPro:IPR013766\|InterPro:IPR017937.

-Note that a gene ID may be used in the **With/From** column for a IPI annotation, or for an ISS annotation based on amino acid sequence or protein structure similarity, if the database does not have identifiers for individual gene products.
-A gene ID may also be used if the cited reference provides enough information to determine which gene ID should be used, but not enough to establish which protein ID is correct.

-'GO:GO_id' is used only when the evidence code is IC, and refers to the GO term(s) used as the basis of a curator inference.
-In these cases the entry in the 'Reference' column will be that used to assign the GO term(s) from which the IC inference is dervied.
-The **With/From** is mandatory for evidence code IC.

-The ID used in the **With/From** field should be an identifier for an individual entry in a database (such as a sequence ID, gene ID, GO ID, etc.).
+    Cardinality 0, 1, >1 with the following rules:

+* Cardinality must be 0 for evidence codes IDA, TAS, NAS, or ND.

+* Cardinality must be 1, >1 for IEA, IC, IGI, IPI, ISS & child terms of ISS.

+For cardinality >1 a pipe is used to separate independent evidence (e.g. FB:FBgn1111111\|FB:FBgn2222222).
+A commas indicates grouped evidence, e.g. two of three genes in a triply mutant organism.

 #### Aspect (column 9)
 Refers to the specific branch of the GO to which the **GO ID** (column 5) belongs: P (biological process), F (molecular function) or C (cellular component).